 Rock Harbor is centered in a coffee shop in a (mythical) and geologically isolated village in the San Juan Islands.
 The story flows in and around the art of coffee roasting and brewing.
 What happens to the eight characters when a strange man, Winston, comes rowing into the harbor, from the Pacific, and is able to see directly into the most hidden parts of each of their lives?

-A Debut Novel with an Average of 4 3/4 (out of 5) Stars on Amazon.
+A Debut Novel, Waters of Bimini, with an Average of 4 3/4 (out of 5) Stars on Amazon.

 What Readers are Saying: